 Barry first spent time in New Zealand after arriving from his native Australia for a friend's wedding.
 As he says, “I came for a week, stayed 11 months”.
 The stay was the first of more than 120 trips to New Zealand, and it saw Barry successfully auditioning to join the ensemble on early 70s drama Pukemanu.

 Pukemanu was arguably the first TV series that let Kiwis speak in their own voice.
 Barry played timber truck driver Dan Harrigan, a unionist who fought for the rights of fellow workers.
 He would also appear as one of the trio of flatmates in early sitcom Buck House (1974), an “experiment in comedy” which Barry feels suffered from the conservative way the script was put on screen.

-When the Blerta team won their own television show in 1976, Barry returned to New Zealand to join in.
+When the Blerta team won their own self-titled TV series in 1976, Barry returned to New Zealand to join in.
 Excerpts from the show, including Barry’s close encounter with a piano, can be witnessed in compilation doco Blerta Revisited.

-The role with which Barry is most associated in many New Zealanders' minds is Goodbye Pork Pie, in which he played the droll John, the man who decides to head to Invercargill to see his girlfriend again.
+The role many New Zealanders know Barry for is Goodbye Pork Pie, in which he played the droll John, who decides to head to Invercargill to see his girlfriend again.
 The film became a Kiwi box office sensation (and one of the few films in Kiwi screen history to get remade).
 Barry found himself in the hot seat once more when he reteamed with Pork Pie director Geoff Murphy for 1988 chase romp Never Say Die.
 This time Barry played the cop who shows no sympathy for hero Temuera Morrison, but later finds himself on the run with him.